laet4x/blog/content/2021_CTF/RC15/rootcon15ctf.md

 ![](exploitation4/exploitation4_2.png)

-We used some online decoding tools to decode the data.
+We used some online decoding tools to decode the data from decimal into ascii.

 ![](exploitation4/exploitation4_3.png)